If Company is Bought what Happens to Stock: Everything You Need to Know

 - It often happens that if there is even a whiff of a rumor of an impending buyout, investors begin to buy the stock before the buyout is announced and the price of the stock increases.
 When the buyout occurs, investors reap the benefits with a cash payment.

-- During a stock swap buyout, investors with shares may see greater corporate profits as the consolidated company and the target company align.
+- During a stock swap buyout, investors with shares may see greater corporate profits as the consolidated company and the target company aligns.

 - When the buyout is a stock deal with no cash involved, the stock for the target company tends to trade along the same lines as the acquiring company.